China Sourcing Agents

 CE/RED (EU 868 MHz)FCC (US 915 MHz)RoHS

-LoRa deployments use different frequency bands depending on region, and each band has separate regulatory requirements:
+LoRa deployments use different frequency bands depending on region, and each band has separate regulatory requirements.
+This is one of the most consequential decisions when sourcing IoT modules and wireless transceivers for multi-region deployment:

 EU 863–870 MHz (EU868).
 Governed by ETSI EN 300 220 and ETSI EN 303 446 (LoRaWAN-specific).
 CE/RED certification is mandatory for sale in EU/EEA markets.
 Duty cycle restrictions apply: most sub-bands are limited to 1% duty cycle (36 seconds on-air per hour).
 CE/RED testing must include frequency hopping and power level verification.